Travel Information Slovenia

 To enter Slovenia, EU citizens need a valid national ID card or passport.

-When is the best time to travel to Slovenia?
+When is the best time to visit Slovenia?

-Can you pay with Euros in Slovenia?
+Can you pay with Euro in Slovenia?

 Michelle Albrecht